Prof-Zentner/physics-interview-bot/README.md

-# AP Physics Interview Bot
+# AP Physics Reflection Chat

-A Streamlit-based interview bot that uses Google Gemini AI to conduct physics interviews with students and automatically grade their performance.
+A Streamlit-based friendly learning companion that uses Google Gemini AI to conduct reflective physics conversations with students and automatically grade their understanding.

 ## Features

-- **Student Interview Mode**: Interactive AI-powered interview about Waves and Modern Physics
+- **Friendly Socratic Reflection Chat**: Warm, encouraging AI-powered conversations about Waves and Modern Physics (powered by Gemini)
 - **Automatic Grading**: AI analyzes the complete transcript and provides a score (0-100) and Pass/Fail status
-- **Database Storage**: All interviews saved to SQLite database with student ID, date, score, and transcript
+- **Database Storage**: All sessions saved to SQLite database with student ID, date, score, and transcript
 - **Admin Panel**: View all results in a table and download as CSV (access with ID: ADMIN123)
-- **Turn Limit**: Interviews automatically end after 5 questions or manual finish
+- **Topic Progression**: 17 topics covered across multiple sessions (5 topics per session)
+- **Skip Topics**: Students can skip topics they haven't learned yet without penalty

 ## Setup